 Add Bacon!

-Bacon and brussels are flavor BFFs.
+Bacon and Brussels are flavor BFFs.
 There are two ways to add bacon flavor to this easy side dish recipe:

 - Toss the sprouts with melted bacon fat instead of olive oil for a subtle flavor infusion